netstatinfo/S3BATSTAT/README.md

 # S3BATSTAT
-Battery Status for Surface Pen
+Battery Status/Notification for Surface Pen
+All Devs are welcome to contribute to this project.
+Lets start coding.